Turkey probes contractors as earthquake deaths pass 33,000

 Two contractors held responsible for the destruction of several buildings in Adiyaman were arrested Sunday at Istanbul Airport while trying to leave the country, the private DHA news agency and other media reported.

-One detained contractor, Yavuz Karakus, told reporters: “My conscience is clear.
+One detained contractor, Yavuz Karakus, told DHA: “My conscience is clear.
 I built 44 buildings.
 Four of them were demolished.
-I did everything according to the rules,” DHA quoted him as saying.
+I did everything according to the rules.”

 Rescuers reported finding more survivors amid increasingly long odds.
 Thermal cameras were used on piles of concrete and metal as crews demanded silence so they could hear those trapped.